SAS Grade

 SAS DEVELOPMENT

-1.1 Training Courses and Qualifications: The following are some commonly accessed courses which may lead to an official qualification.
+Courses and Qualifications: The following are some commonly accessed courses which may lead to an official qualification.
 Courses may be run independently (locally or nationally) or may accessible through Health Education England (HEE).

 • PGCME (Diploma/MSc)